 Vaping has Reduced Cigarette Smoking in France

-In France, the National Institute of Prevention and Education for Health has released their information about smoking in France for 2014.
+In France, the National Institute of Prevention and Education for Health released their information about smoking in France for 2014.
 The numbers demonstrate a substantial switch of tobacco smokers to electronic cigarette products.
-While the overall number are seemingly small, it does show that around 400,000 people have quit smoking tobacco products by switching to e-cig brands.
+While the overall number is seemingly small, it does show that around 400,000 people have quit smoking tobacco products by switching to e-cig brands.